List of review-bombing incidents: Apps

-On April 8, 2020, the Google Classroom app was review bombed in the Google Play Store and the App Store because students did not want to work during the COVID-19 pandemic.
+On April 8, 2020, the Google Classroom app was review-bombed in the Google Play Store and the App Store because students did not want to work during the COVID-19 pandemic.
 A common claim was that if the app had enough low-rating reviews, it would be taken down.

+Google Classroom was review bombed on the Google Play Store after Genshin Impact's reviews were removed from the Play Store by Google's automated systems.

-In May 2020, the TikTok app at Google Play Store in India was review bombed by fans of a YouTube content creator CarryMinati who had criticised a TikTok user, making the app's rating of 4.5 stars decrease to 1.2 stars between May 16 and May 21.
-A number of right-wing activists also took the opportunity to participate in the review bombing.
+In May 2020, the TikTok app at Google Play Store in India was review-bombed by fans of a YouTube content creator CarryMinati, who had criticised a TikTok user, making the app's rating of 4.5 stars decrease to 1.2 stars between May 16 and May 21.
+Several right-wing activists also took the opportunity to participate in the review bombing.
 A large number of one-star reviews were posted, many of them by accounts which were later determined to be fake.
 A few days after the incident, Google Play Store removed over five million of the 1-star reviews, categorising them as "spam abuse".

-On July 9, 2020, the app for Donald J. Trump for the App Store was review bombed due to Trump's threat to ban TikTok.
+On July 9, 2020, the app for Donald Trump for the App Store was review bombed due to Trump's threat to ban TikTok.

-On January 28, 2021, American investment and trading app Robinhood was review bombed on Google Play Store following the company's restriction of buying certain stocks.
+On January 28, 2021, American investment and trading app Robinhood was review-bombed on the Google Play Store following the company's restriction of buying certain stocks.
 The app's rating went down from 4-stars to 1-star after it received over 100,000 negative reviews.
 The trading restriction followed an effort by the users of the subreddit r/wallstreetbets to drive up the price of those stocks during the GameStop Short Squeeze.

-On February 9, 2021, ZXing Barcode Scanner was review bombed on Google Play, who mistook it for another forked barcode scanner app which added malware in a recent update that had been discovered by MalwareBytes.
+On February 9, 2021, ZXing Barcode Scanner was review-bombed on Google Play, who mistook it for another forked barcode scanner app that added malware in a recent update that had been discovered by MalwareBytes.
 The review bombing occurred after Google removed the infected app from the Play Store.
 The original ZXing app had not been updated since February 2019.